scverse/scvi-tools/docs/index.rst

     Tutorials
     ^^^^^^^^^^^

-    The tutorials will help you see real-world use cases of scvi-tools models as well as provide a walkthrough for developing new probabilistic models.
+    The tutorials walk you through real-world applications of scvi-tools models.
+    Developer tutorials help you build new probabilistic models.

     +++